MonamiB/documentation/handbook/source/whtnxt.rst

 You can choose any efficient data entry software from the following options that provide support for accurate and complex data inputs:

-* ILP's in-house data entry software.
-Our team can help you implement this within (timeframe) at a nominal cost (ballpark figure).
+* Tada - ILP's in-house data entry software.
+Our team can help you implement Tada within (timeframe) at INR. (ballpark cost estimate/range).
 (TBD - who to get in touch with? how to?)
 * Any open-source data entry application, such as Rainmaker or Typeform (TBD)
-* Any subscription-based or paid popular software such as Lexmark or goCanvas (TBD)
+* Any subscription-based or paid popular data entry software, such as Lexmark or goCanvas (TBD)